Monckton Chambers

 Position

-Alan specialises in competition, procurement, public/administrative and EU law.
-The legal directories rank him as a leading junior in competition, EU and telecoms law.
+Alan is ranked in the legal directories as a leading junior in competition, public procurement, EU, and telecoms law.

-Alan is also regularly instructed in procurement law proceedings (both for claimants and for contracting authorities/utilities).
-His experience includes claims arising under the Utilities Contracts, Defence Contracts, and Concessions, Regulations.
+He is also regularly instructed in procurement law proceedings (both for claimants and for contracting authorities/utilities).
+His experience includes claims arising under the Utilities Contracts, Defence Contracts, and Concessions, Regulations, as well as the Public Contracts Regulations.

 Career